Asapgiri/dunakeke.hu/README.md

 - [x] Donation backend
     - [ ] Check Donation backend
 - [ ] Handle link redirecting...
+- [ ] Add artifacts and other directories to config
+- [ ] Image gallery and selection
 - [ ] Everything else
 - [ ] User role add
 - [ ] Make all cruds editable from the UI